MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 ### How do code providers get rewarded?
 They get emissions depending on their contributed weights vs the total amount of hours daily.

+### Where can I see a task list?
+There is no task list available.
+Developers build what they want based on their experience and belief in its value for Morpheus.
+GitHub maintainers act as judges to merge contributors' work.
+Coders here compete, but there are no guarantees that anyone will use the code until it's released.

 ---